spatialos/gdk-for-unity/docs/content/commands.md

 Commands are SpatialOS's equivalent of remote procedure calls.

-> For more information about what commands are and what their purpose is, see [this section on commands](https://docs.improbable.io/reference/13.0/shared/design/commands#component-commands) in the SpatialOS documentation.
+> For more information about what commands are and what their purpose is, see [this section on commands](https://docs.improbable.io/reference/latest/shared/design/commands#component-commands) in the SpatialOS documentation.

 ### Sending command requests

-A worker instance can send a command using a `CommandRequestSender<T>` ECS component, where `T` is the SpatialOS component the command is defined in.
+A worker instance can send a command using a `ComponentName.CommandSenders.CommandName` ECS component, where `ComponentName` is the SpatialOS component the command is defined in and `CommandName` is the name of the command in schema.

 Note that a worker instance _does not need_ authority over the relevant SpatialOS component to send commands to a SpatialOS entity.

-Because of this, the Unity GDK attaches a `CommandRequestSender<T>` (where `T` is the SpatialOS component the command is defined in) for each SpatialOS component with a command to all ECS entities.
+Because of this, the Unity GDK attaches a `ComponentName.CommandSenders.CommandName` for each command to all ECS entities that represent a SpatialOS entity.
 This means any ECS entity can send any command to any SpatialOS entity.

 Given this schema: